-Now that the clocks have gone back and the evenings draw in, we take comfort from all that brings warmth and light.
-Readers who follow us on Twitter and Facebook will have seen some of the things we’ve been up to recently and this week the pumpkin shall reign…
+Now that the clocks have gone back and the evenings draw in, we take comfort from all that brings warmth and light – this week the pumpkin shall reign…

 I love squashes and I’m not talking orange and lemon cordial!
 Summer squashes such as courgettes and patty pans are delicious roasted with garlic and stirred through a cous cous salad and larger squashes such as marrows make fantastic chutneys.
 The winter squashes such as Butternut, Turks Turban and a whole range of pumpkins develop a tough skin allowing them to be stored through the winter ready for a wonderful warming soup after a winter woodland walk.
 This year, we were thrilled to receive a large trug full of pumpkins from our friends’ daughter, Matilda.
 We combined them with some of our apples to make this very warming Pumpkin & Apple Chutney.